Send the link below via email or IMCopy

 Present to your audienceStart remote presentation

 - Invited audience members will follow you as you navigate and present

 - People invited to a presentation do not need a Prezi account

 - This link expires 10 minutes after you close the presentation

 - A maximum of 30 users can follow your presentation

 - Learn more about this feature in our knowledge base article

 Transcript of TKAM

 The story follows two parallel plot lines and is told in two parts.
-The first part concerns Boo Radley.
+The first part concerns the children's fascination with their neighbor, Boo Radley.